The 'Battle of Muar' was fought between Japanese and British-led Australian and Indian troops in Malaya (14/22 January 1942).

 The ambush was ordered by Lieutenant General A. E. Percival, commander of the Malaya Command, as he felt strongly that ambush was the optimum manner in which to fight the Japanese.
 'Westforce', which was a multi-national force under Bennett’s command, was assigned to defend the Muar area, and took up positions covering the front from the mountains to the shore of the Malacca Strait.
 There were two main areas, each of them subdivided into sectors, which were themselves widely separated and linked with each other chiefly by signal communications of a decidedly fragile nature.

-Lieutenant General Takuma Nishimura’s Imperial Guards Division was advancing to the south along Malaya’s western coast with a battalion-sized force under the command of Colonel Masakazu Ogaki approaching the Muar river area from the sea, while the 4th and 5th Guards Regiments approached Muar from the north under Nishimura’s command.
+Lieutenant General Takuma Nishimura’s Imperial Guards Division was advancing to the south along Malaya’s western coast with a battalion-sized force under the command of Colonel Masakazu Ogaki approaching the Muar river area from the sea, while the 4th Guards Regiment and 5th Guards Regiment approached Muar from the north under Nishimura’s direct command.

 Brigadier C. L. B. Duke’s newly arrived British 53rd Brigade of Beckwith-Smith’s British 18th Division was also part of 'Westforce'.
 The brigade included the 2/Cambridgeshire Regiment, 5/Royal Norfolk Regiment and 6/Royal Norfolk Regiment.
 Although Percival ordered these battalions' deployment, they were in fact unfit for immediate employment after being at sea for 11 weeks.